 Marine dissolved oxygen is showing a long term decline in the waters of Puget Sound and in the deeper waters of Georgia Strait.
 Marine Water Condition Index scores also have been in general decline over the past ten years for many areas in Puget Sound.

 10 of the 17 rivers we studied showed decreasing summer flow trends since 1975.
 Five of the remaining seven rivers showed only minor increases or decreases in flow.
 Streamflow is vital to how humans and aquatic organisms use Salish Sea waterways.
 Humans put demands on waterways that can severely degrade and disrupt natural processes, such as salmon migrations.

-Since our last report in 2005, over 3,800 acres of previously closed shellfish beds in Puget Sound have been upgraded or re-opened due to improvements in water quality.
-However, there's been an overall increase in the number of acres of shellfish beds that are prohibited or restricted from harvesting.
-This increasing trend may be due partly to increased water quality monitoring, changes in classifying closed areas and methods of mapping beach closures.
+Between 2007 and 2016, over 3,800 acres of previously closed shellfish beds in Puget Sound have been upgraded or re-opened due to improvements in water quality.
+However, there has also been an overall increase in the number of acres of shellfish beds that are prohibited or restricted from harvesting.
+This increasing trend is due partly to increased water quality monitoring, changes in classifying closed areas and methods of mapping beach closures.

 Swimming Beaches - Neutral

 Overall, nearly three-quarters of swimming beaches in the Salish Sea consistently meet standards.
 This indicator is also closely linked to local actions.